 The best treatment plan for plantar fasciitis is physical therapy, which has been reported to be more effective than anti-inflammatory medications such as cortisone or ibuprofen.
 Physical therapy has even been shown to be more effective than surgery in many cases of plantar fasciitis.

-Left to its own devices, plantar fasciitis typically heals in six to 18 months, most often taking over a year to heal.
+While heel pain is the most common symptom of plantar fasciitis, left to its own devices, plantar fasciitis typically heals in six months, most often taking over a year to heal.